rose-collectionservices/collection-services-manual/01-DOCUMENTATION POLICY AND USING GITHUB/readme.md

 The documentation procedures that follow this policy are expected to change more frequently to accommodate changes in staffing, workflows, and systems.
 Procedural changes documented below are subject to the general revision guidelines for collection services documentation.

 ## 1.2 Rose Library Collection Services Documentation Procedures
+Documentation procedures approved by the Collection Services Documentation Task Force in May 2025.

 ### 1.2.1 Platforms and Storage Locations